-of structural and procedural changes to the federal bureaucracy, such as President Clinton with his National Performance Review.64 In his second State of the Union speech, President Obama suggested that his administration too would propose an ambitious government reform agenda that would consolidate some agencies.65 Such proposals have a long tradition, dating to the 1937 President's Committee on Administrative Management, known as the Brownlow Committee, which recommended sweeping changes to the executive branch, including providing cabinet agencies greater supervisory authority over independent agencies.66 Yet the reality is that such far-reaching proposals typically cannot be implemented without congressional support.67
+launched major bureaucratic reform efforts that call for a combination of structural and procedural changes to the federal bureaucracy, such as President Clinton with his National Performance Review.64 In his second State of the Union speech, President Obama suggested that his administration too would propose an ambitious government reform agenda that would consolidate some agencies.65 Such proposals have a long tradition, dating to the 1937 President's Committee on Administrative Management, known as the Brownlow Committee, which recommended sweeping changes to the executive branch, including providing cabinet agencies greater supervisory authority over independent agencies.66 Yet the reality is that such far-reaching proposals typically cannot be implemented without congressional support.67

 Third, beyond such political and legal obstacles, it is not clear that large-scale consolidation achieves its purported goals.
 It may, for example, simply relocate rather than eradicate bureaucratic redundancy and inefficiency.
-DHS now comprises what were previously over forty agencies scattered throughout the government,68 yet whether this consolidation improved efficiency or effectiveness is highly debatable.69 The Homeland Security Act of 200270 created a number of agencies while merging some existing ones, but it did not eliminate overlapping
+DHS now comprises what were previously over forty agencies scattered throughout the government.68 Whether this consolidation improved efficiency or effectiveness is highly debatable.69 The Homeland Security Act of 200270 created a number of agencies while merging some existing ones, but it did not eliminate overlapping and